 If you are injured on your job, you are entitled to benefit payments while you are disabled.
-Contact the Iowa Workers' Compensation Commissioner at Iowa Workforce Development or your lawyer.
+Your employer normally has the right to select the health care provider who will treat any work injury.
+Contact the Iowa Workers' Compensation Commissioner at Iowa Workforce Development or contact a lawyer with any questions about an injury on the job.